-The Boston Region MPO has conducted an air quality analysis for Paths to a Sustainable

-Region.
-The purpose of the analysis is to evaluate the air quality impacts on the SIP of the projects included in the LRTP.
-The analysis evaluates the change in ozone-precursor (VOCs and NOx) emissions and CO emissions due to implementation of the LRTP.
+The Boston Region MPO has conducted an air quality analysis for the Boston Region MPO's amended Paths to a Sustainable Region.
+The purpose of the analysis was to evaluate the air quality impacts on the SIP of the projects included in the amended LRTP.
+The analysis evaluated the change in ozone-precursor (VOCs and NOx) emissions and CO emissions due to implementation of the LRTP.
 The modeling procedures and assumptions used in this air quality analysis follow the EPA's final conformity regulations.

 They are also consistent with procedures used by DEP to develop Massachusetts's "1990 Base-Year Emission Inventory," "1996 Reasonable Further Progress Plan," "Post-1996 Reasonable Further Progress Plan," "1996 Rate of Progress Report," and "Ozone Attainment Demonstration" for the SIP.
-All consultation procedures were followed to ensure that a complete analysis of the LRTP was performed and was consistent with the SIP.
+All consultation procedures were followed to ensure that a complete analysis of the amended LRTP was performed and was consistent with the SIP.

-The primary test for showing conformity with the SIP is to demonstrate that the air quality conformity of this LRTP is consistent with the emission budgets set forth in the SIP.
+The primary test for showing conformity with the SIP is to demonstrate that the air quality conformity of this amended LRTP is consistent with the emission budgets set forth in the SIP.
 The Massachusetts Reasonable Further Progress Plan (RFP) was deemed complete by the EPA on June 5, 1997.
-The EPA determined that the 15 percent RFP SIP submittal contained an adequate mobile source emissions budget to conduct conformity determinations using the conformity criteria.
+The EPA determined that the 15% RFP SIP submittal contained an adequate mobile source emission budget to conduct conformity determinations using the conformity criteria.
 In addition, the 2009 mobile-source emission budget for Eastern Massachusetts was found adequate for conformity purposes by the EPA in March 2008.

 The MPO staff estimated VOC and NOx emissions for the Boston Region MPO region.
 MassDOT included the Boston Region MPO emissions estimates in the final emission totals for all areas and all MPOs in Massachusetts.
 The VOC mobile-source emission budget for 2009 for the Eastern Massachusetts Ozone Nonattainment Area has been set at 63.5 tons per summer day, and the 2009 mobile-source budget for NOx is 174.96 tons per summer day.
-As shown in Tables 10-6 and 10-7, the results of the air quality analysis demonstrate that the VOC and NOx emissions from all build scenarios are less than the VOC and NOx emissions budgets for the Eastern Massachusetts Ozone Nonattainment Area.
+As shown in Tables 10-4 and 10-5, the results of the air quality analysis demonstrate that the VOC and NOx emissions from all build scenarios are less than the VOC and NOx emission budgets for the Eastern Massachusetts Ozone Nonattainment Area.

 The CO mobile-source attainment inventory for 1993 for the nine cities in the Boston area recently reclassified as being in attainment is 305.43 tons per winter day.
 The projection of mobile sources for the Boston maintenance area is 228.33 tons per winter day for 2010.
-Estimates of CO emissions for the nine cities in the Boston maintenance area for various years are shown in Table 10-8.
+Estimates of CO emissions for the nine cities in the Boston maintenance area for various years are shown in Table 10-6.
 The CO emissions are less than the CO emission budget.

-VOC Emissions Estimates for the Eastern Massachusetts Ozone Nonattainment Area
+VOC Emissions Estimates for the Eastern Massachusetts Ozone Nonattainment Area (in tons per summer day)

-Year Boston Region Eastern MA Emission Difference

-MPO Action Emissions Budget (Action minus

-Action Emissions Budget)
+YEAR BOSTON REGION MPO ACTION EMISSIONS EASTERN MA ACTION EMISSIONS EMISSION BUDGET DIFFERENCE (ACTION MINUS BUDGET)

 2010 n/a 64.974 n/a n/a

 2016 17.664 36.232 63.50 -27.268

 2020 15.645 32.386 63.50 -31.114

 2025 15.316 30.988 63.50 -32.512

 2035 14.657 31.063 63.50 -32.437